 To summarize, we construct a lookup table using seven parameters: gas density $n_{\rm H}$, gas metallicity $Z_{\rm gas}$, FUV radiation field $G$, gas temperature $T$, gas column density $N_{\rm H}$, and (for \HII cells) the two flux ratios (FE1, E12), as listed in Table~\ref{table:cloudy_parameter}.

 In our CLOUDY calculations, we adopt a gas slab in an open geometry, assuming uniform density, temperature, metallicity, FUV flux, and SED shape.
 Accordingly, we create input SEDs parametrized by FE1 and E12, and use the ``grid'' command to vary $G, Z, n_{\rm H}, T$ and $N_{\rm H}$.
 We include an isotropic background from the cosmic microwave background (CMB) at $z=10$ and assume that the abundance ratios of individual elements follow solar values \citep[\textsc{GASS} command;][]{Grevesse:2010}.
+In this work, we adopt the solar O/C ratio as a fiducial baseline, which is a common assumption in both photoionization models and galaxy simulations in the absence of direct observational constraints at $z > 6$.
+Observations indicate that O/C may vary from nearly solar \citep{D'Eugenio:2024} to 2.5–5 $\times$ solar \citep{Arellano-Cordova:2022, Cameron:2023}, but for most ALMA-detected \OIII/\CII emitters at $z > 6$ the O/C abundance remains unconstrained. \OIII/\CII scales nearly linearly with O/C \citep{Katz:2022, Nyhagen:2024}.

 The calculations are iterated until convergence and then stopped when the slab reaches the column density $N_{\rm H}$.
 The flux of each line is then extracted as the emergent emissivity.